-Daryl Richard ’97 has been appointed to serve as Marist’s first vice president of communications and marketing, effective Oct.
-24. Richard brings to Marist extensive experience in both higher education and the private sector, most recently serving as vice president of marketing and communications at Quinnipiac University.
+Daryl Richard ’97 has been appointed to serve as Marist’s first vice president of communications and marketing.
+Richard brings to Marist extensive experience in both higher education and the private sector, most recently serving as vice president of marketing and communications at Quinnipiac University.

 In this new leadership role at Marist, he will help drive the College’s marketing and communications strategy and lead a team focused on highlighting distinctive stories and building Marist’s national reputation.
 Richard will report to Marist President Kevin Weinman and serve as a member of both the President’s Cabinet and Advisory Council.

 “I am grateful that Daryl has decided to return to Marist to lead our newly centralized communications and marketing function and look forward to working with him to enhance the institution’s profile,” said Weinman.
 “Daryl is an extremely accomplished communications professional and leader who will help showcase the many reasons we have become a top place to study, teach, and work.
 He also will be instrumental in introducing Marist to new audiences while helping keep our current Red Fox community engaged and informed."

 “I am humbled and honored to be asked to come home to Marist at this pivotal time in the College’s history,” said Richard.
 “The school had such a profound impact on my own personal growth, professional development, and career-readiness, and I am eager to help future generations of students know how this first-class institution will prepare them for lifelong success while making the Marist brand a household name."